bring/developer-site/content/api/modify-delivery/index.md

       REST XML/JSON over HTTP.

 documentation:
+  - title: Update Contact Details
+    content: |
+      In January 2025, we launched a new service for updating the recipient's phone number and email.
+This service is free to use and can be used more than once per shipment.
+      Key notes about Update Contact Details:
+        - You can only update contact details on shipments belonging to your customer number.
+        - If there are no contact details for the recipient, this service can be used to add them.
+        - You must provide either phone number or an email, the request cannot be empty.
+        - Existing contact details will not be changed if the request is empty for that field.
+For example, when sending a query for updating the email, only the email field will be updated, and the existing phone number will remain unchanged.
+        - Phone numbers must be prefixed with the area code, and must match the recipient's country.
+For example, a shipment going to Norway can only be updated with +47 phone numbers.

   - title: Common criteria
     content: |
       There are some events or value added services that will make Modify Delivery services unavailable.